Yield: 12 servings (at least)

 1/4 cup natural sugar (I like demerara)

-4.5 to 6 ounces vegan semi-sweet or bittetsweet chocolate (basically half a 9 to12 ounce bag of vegan chocolate chips), melted and cooled until almost room temperature (the chocolate should be very thick but still spoonable)
+6 ounces vegan semi-sweet or bittersweet chocolate, melted and cooled until almost room temperature (the chocolate should be very thick but still spoonable)

 1/2 teaspoon vanilla extract